Damocles-fr/PPJF/README.md

 If you put it anywhere else, adapt any lines with your own path.

 so you should have C:\ProgramData\PotPlayerJellyfin\
-With nine files in it.
+With eight files in it.

 ### 2. Install PotPlayer